gbogard/markdown-notepad/data/Example.md

 * Jquery
 * wizMarkdown

 The app doesn't support authentification, and doesn't need any database to work properly.
-Every file is stored in the *data* folder.
+Every file is stored inside the *data* folder.

 # What now ?

 ## Features to come

-* Scrollbars syncing for better typing exprerience
+* Scrollbars syncing for a better typing exprerience
 * Better indentation
 * Printing